MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ## Create the resource group

 The resource group and the service plan aren't strictly necessary, but they allow you to conveniently release the resources you create.
-This is a good practice to keep your resources organized and manageable.
+This is good practice for keeping your resources organized and manageable.

 You use a resource group to create individual resources for the Bot Framework.
-For performance, assure that these resources are located in the same Azure region.
+For performance, ensure that these resources are located in the same Azure region.

-1. In your browser sign into the [Azure portal][azure-portal].
+1. In your browser, sign into the [**Azure portal**][azure-portal].
 1. In the left navigation panel, select **Resource groups**.
 1. In the upper left of the displayed window, select **Add** tab to create a new resource group.
 You'll be prompted to provide the following:
     1. **Subscription**.
 Use your existing subscription.